-Throttle Inlet Pressure (TIP) Sensor
+Throttle Inlet Pressure (TIP) Sensor - Turbocharged Engines Only

-The Throttle Inlet Pressure (TIP) sensor monitors the absolute pressure in the air induction system up-stream of the throttle.
+On turbocharged engines, KG6208TASD and KG6208TAHD, the Throttle Inlet Pressure (TIP) sensor monitors the absolute pressure in the air induction system up-stream of the throttle.
 Data returned by the TIP sensor prompts the ECM to adjust the air-fuel mixture as needed.